 Here are a few tips that can help you narrow down your search:

-- Google Keyword Planner: Keyword planner is another great tool to narrow down the search patterns.
-After all you should know how many people are actually looking for a search term related to your online course.
-This gives you a fair idea about your audience size.
-Although rare, however you could also narrow down the search based on demographics, should the course be specific to age or location etc. And the best part is: THE GOOGLE PLANNER TOOL IS FREE TO USE!
+Keyword Planner is another great tool to narrow down the search patterns.
+After all, you should know how many people are looking for a search term related to your online course.
+This gives you a fair idea of your audience size.
+You could also narrow down the search based on demographics, should the course be specific to age or location, etc. And the best part is: the Google planner is a free tool.

-- Quora/Reddit: Read in to what the people in your audience are saying.
-Reddit & Quora are a great way to find out, so you could check for questions pertaining to your topic and see what people say.
-In fact it’s a great feeding ground for deciding on content for the course and even the strategies of how to market the course.
+Read into what the people in your audience are saying.
+Reddit & Quora are a great way to find out, so you could check for questions about your topic and see what people say.
+It's a great feeding ground for deciding on content for the course and even the strategies of how to market the course.

-- Social Media: Facebook, Twitter and LinkedIn as well, are great places to check the kind of buzz the topic is creating.
-There are enough businesses, ads, messages, tweets, or posts being shared on social media and that too can give you a fair sense of the popularity.
+Facebook, Twitter, and LinkedIn as well are great places to check the kind of buzz the topic is creating.
+There are enough businesses, ads, messages, tweets, or posts being shared on social media and that too can give you a fair sense of popularity.
 Else, you could create a poll on FB and simply ask people what kind of courses they would be willing to pay for.
 That gives you a direct response to your choices as well and helps you decide better.

 After you find out what’s trending, you’ll be able to focus on a specific niche.
 For example, if your topic is “personality development”, you will find many courses and books out there on this topic.
 The key is to keep the niche very specific.
 Only then will you have the ability to offer unique content that addresses what the audience wants to learn directly.
 Now, when you combine the specific niche with the target audience that’s when you have the perfect idea for an online course which can be a success.